 P = Ip * Vp = Is * Vs.

 This is a sign of the conservation of energy.
-In a real transformer, due to losses, the power at the secondary coil will always be smaller than the power at the primary coil.
+In a real transformer, due to losses, the power at the secondary coil will be always smaller than the power at the primary coil.

 Current transformers are used to provide a precise measurement of the current.
 In current transformers, there are more secondary windings than primary windings.
 Therefore, the secondary current is smaller than the primary current.
 This way we can monitor or measure large currents using just a standard, small current, measuring devices.
 We usually connect the current transformer in a series.